System Design Basics: Building Scalable Applications

 Introduction to system design principles, covering load balancing, caching, databases, and distributed systems fundamentals.

-System design is crucial for building applications that can handle millions of users.
+System design matters for building applications that can handle millions of users.
 Here are the fundamental concepts.

 Core Principles